QualiSystems/devguide_source/_shells/8.0.0/customizing-shells.md

     default: [My Category 1, My Category 2]
 {% endhighlight %}

-**Note:** The `properties:` line needs to be added only once, so do not add it if it already exists uncommented in the *shell-definition.yaml*.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;**Note:** The `properties:` line needs to be added only once, so do not add it if it already exists uncommented in the *shell-definition.yaml*.

 7) Specify the categories in the default line (comma-separated list).

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The shell’s categories are added to the Global domain, even if CloudShell already includes categories with the same name in other domains.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The shell’s categories will be added to the Global domain, even if CloudShell already includes categories with the same name in other domains.

 8) Package and import the shell into CloudShell.

-The shell’s categories are added to the Global domain, even if CloudShell already includes categories bearing the same name but in other domains.

 9) To make the service available in other domains, in CloudShell Portal’s **Categories** management page, add those domains to the service’s categories.